 One cannot simply "put things back" and expect it to work with weed seed present; the weeds are too dominant.
 So, what I get to do is kill things, every year.
 The first weed to come up was French broom, gobs of it.
 After that, rip gut brome, after that...
 It was like peeling an onion.
 Even now, every time we get a year with unusual weather, I can expect the unexpected in various spots (above).
 Every time I take down a tree, I get to start over in that spot.
 Cleansing the seed bank is the major focus of this project, unique in the world.
 Most "restoration" projects start in places with good prospects.
 Ours was a disaster, one reason I learned so much playing with it.
+June 2017 - OK, so it was a lot of work for over a decade.
+But, if you could have something like this, Would you do it?
+Please?
+This book was written to help you.

-least that 50 years, 150 are breeding now, despite the soil being so depleted of viable seed.
-Our state of decline was an advanced case because of the Spanish road.
+June 2017 In some respects our results suggest there is good news.
+Of the estimated 175 native species that were not reproducing here for at least that 50 years, 150 are breeding now, despite the soil being so depleted of viable seed.
+Our state of decline was an advanced case because of the 1791 Spanish road.
 The fact that we have been able to recover so many plant species suggests that there is still time to save most of what is left of native biodiversity elsewhere.
 But, the number of species that have not returned here and the time it takes to get through the weed bank suggest that the situation elsewhere must be addressed both actively and soon.
 What the situation might be for bugs, nobody knows; some insect eggs can survive for several years.
 Fungal spores can last decades.